egorikas/egorikas.github.io/_posts/2017-03-27-cors-in-aspnet-core.md

 In my spare time I am writing applications with technologies, which are newer than my job project's ones.
 So, I decided to build a simple app using `ASP.NET CORE` and `AngularJs` (version 2).

-While writting this project, I was getting a strange behaivor of my request from `javascript` to `server-side`.
+In the time of writting this project, I was getting a strange behaivor of my requests from `javascript` to `server-side`.

 ```javascript
     let body: any = {"Email": "value1", "Password": "value2"};